stlouiss/ACLS_Humanities_eBook_Collection_Metadata_Curation/README.md

 ## What does the Python script do?

-* The main goal of this Python script is to return a CSV file that contains a list of curated HEB metadata records ready for manual review.
+* The main goal of this Python script is to return a CSV file that contains a list of curated ACLS Humanities eBook Collection metadata records ready for manual review.
  * The final CSV indicates whether manual review is required for title, volume, and/or edition information for a given metadata record.
 See docstrings and code in srs_metadata_cleaning.py